wagnergbastos/udacity-SDCNDP-Projetc3/README.md

 #### Acquiring New Images

-Were used 8 German traffic signs from web.
+Were used eight German traffic signs from web.

 ![test_images](images/data_test.png)